Likelihood of Delusion: Ghost Guns and IP in a World Gone Mad

 Without overtly defending Defcad, or taking a position on Everytown’s underlying infringement claim, the EFF states that “the Doe defendants appear to be using the mark in question for expressive purposes.”
 The EFF asks the court to apply a “robust First Amendment” analysis prior to allowing the identification of the anonymous speakers, and it bolsters its argument with the underlying principle that trademarks may be used without license for criticism, parody, and other forms of protected speech.

-While the EFF is correct in general, and should probably be allowed to file a brief, several factors in addition those discussed above weigh against the speech concerns raised.
+While the EFF is correct in general, and should probably be allowed to file a brief, several factors in addition to those discussed above weigh against the speech concerns raised.
 First, removing the veil of anonymity does not necessarily chill the speech right of the individual, and such a claim appears weak in this instance.
 A court should consider how essential anonymity may be to expressing the speech at issue, and here, it is implausible to the point of absurdity to argue that anonymity is necessary to express scorn for gun control.

 Second, recognizing the fact that sock puppets and bots are often used on social platforms to extend the reach of a particular message (something the EFF knows well), the plaintiff here has a right to know the identities of the individuals or entities allegedly infringing its trademarks.
 For all Everytown knows, these social accounts may be owned and controlled by Defcad itself.
 There is simply no reason to believe that behind every avatar is a unique, human citizen engaged in speech protected by the First Amendment.